 About Salt River Stories

 The project is built using Curatescape, a mobile framework for the Omeka archival content management system.
-Curatescape was created and is maintained through a partnership between Cleveland State University's Center for Public History + Digital Humanities, and the Public History Program at Arizona State University.
-It also advocates for a place-based approach to interpreting landscape in collaboration with students and communities.
+Curatescape was created by Professor Mark Tebeau & Cleveland State University's Center for Public History + Digital Humanities.
+The project advocates an approach to place interpretation based within local communities.

-This project would not be possible without the support of the School for Historical, Religious, and Philosophical Studies, the College of Liberal Arts & Sciences, and the National Endowment for the Humanities.
+This project would not have been possible without the support of the School for Historical, Religious, and Philosophical Studies, the College of Liberal Arts & Sciences, and the National Endowment for the Humanities.

-To date, the Scottsdale Public Library, Tempe Historic Preservation Foundation, Tempe History Museum, and local preservationist "Jay Mark," have been particularly generous in sharing their time and insights.
+Additionally, local preservationists, including especially jay Mark, as well as archivists, have been particularly generous in sharing their time and insights.
 Additional materials have been drawn from the Scottsdale and Tempe Offices of Historic Preservation and the National Register of Historic Places, as well as the Arizona Digital Library (Arizona Memory Project.)

 Unless otherwise noted, the oral history audio used in this project was collected by students at Arizona State University.